 Basic and diluted net loss per share is computed using the weighted-average number of shares of common stock outstanding during the period, less any shares subject to repurchase or forfeiture.
-There were no shares of common stock subject to repurchase or forfeiture for the three months ended September 30, 2011 and 2010.
-Because the Company is in a net loss position, it has excluded stock options and warrants from the calculation of diluted net loss per share because these securities are antidilutive for all years presented.
+There were no shares of common stock subject to repurchase or forfeiture for the three and six months ended December 31, 2011 and 2010.
+Because the Company is in a net loss position, it has excluded stock options and warrants from the calculation of diluted net loss per share because these securities are antidilutive for all periods presented.